cyverseuk/Documentation/README.md

 To create a Docker Image you will need to download and install <a href=https://www.docker.com/products/overview>Docker</a> for your distribution.
 The suggestion is to follow the tutorial available on the website to get started.

 For CyverseUK Docker images we will start with a Linux distribution (`FROM` command), ideally the suitable one that provides the smallest base image.
-For CyverseUK images the convention is to specify the tag of the base image too, to provide the user with a completly standard container.
+For CyverseUK images the convention is to specify the tag of the base image too, to provide the user with a completely standard container.
 The instruction to build the image are written in a DockerFile.
 The `LABEL` field provides the image metadata, in CyverseUK software/package`.version`.
 The `USER` will be `root` by default for CyverseUK Docker images.